To begin planning for your skin regime you must first understand what type of skin you have. It ranges from dry, oily, to sensitive skin.

 So, now that you know what factors help determine your skin type let’s dive right into more detail.
 The three different skin types are listed below in more detail.
 Be sure to look out for factors that sound like your skin.
 The category that you can relate to the most is what skin type you probably fall under.

-If you have a normal skin type than, you are very lucky.
+If you have a normal skin type, you are very lucky.
 This means that you probably have a very healthy balance of water and lipid.
 A normal skin type:

 - Has few breakouts